-Private jet charter to Delaware
+Private jet charter and flights to Delaware

 While often overshadowed by its more famous neighbours Pennsylvania, Maryland and New Jersey, there are more than a few reasons why the USA’s second smallest state is well worth a visit.
 Delaware boasts a rich colonial history, opulent mansions, rolling hills, easy access to iconic cities like New York, Philadelphia and Washington DC, tax-free shopping and, best of all, charming coastal resorts.
 Fly direct to Delaware: arrange a private jet charter with Air Charter Service.

 The picturesque Brandywine Valley is just north of Delaware’s largest city, Wilmington.
 Full of rural character, the region is scattered with the riches of 19th-century aristocrats, mostly from one of the USA’s wealthiest families, the du Ponts.
 Along State Routes 141 and 52 you’ll find grand mansions and pretty gardens, many of which are listed on the National Register of Historic Places.
 While the routes are relatively short, you can spend hours – or even days – exploring parks, museums, churches and New World chateaus.